John-W-Stevens/snippet_builder/README.txt

-Welcome to the Snippet Builder
+Welcome to Snippet Builder

 Snippet Builder facilitates the easy creation of snippets for Sublime Text and Visual Studio Code.
 Both of these IDE's lack a helpful interface for creating your own snippets.
-This app is desgined to make creating snippets for both IDEs simple and intuitive.
+This app is designed to make creating snippets for both IDEs simple and intuitive.

-Snippet Builder use embedded ACE editors (https://ace.c9.io/) and was designed with Bootstrap 4.
+Snippet Builder uses embedded ACE editors (https://ace.c9.io/) and was designed with Bootstrap 4.
-It is functional, though it still needs to be tested (something I am working on).
+It is functional, though still needs testing (something I am working on).
 In addition the "about" link and all three links on the bottom aren't functional yet.

 Snippet Builder supports the input of a description, tab trigger, and scope as well as the use of tabstops, placeholders, and the insertion of a final cursor position.